 cPHulk Brute Force Protection

 cPHulk protects cPanel accounts against brute force login attempts.
-Enabling cPHulk allows you to configure failed login lockouts, whitelist/blacklist IP addresses and countries, and log login attempts.
+Enabling cPHulk allows you to configure failed login lockouts, whitelist/blacklist IP addresses and countries, and log login attempts to harden VPS Hosting accounts automatically.

 Config&Server Security Firewall (CSF)